ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <ul>
 <li>Until now we have mainly focused on VQCs, a type of quantum algorithm that is meant to be implemented on a gate-based quantum computer.
 However, there exist other types of quantum computer architectures that are good when it comes to solve optimisation problems.</li>
 <li>One of these architectures is what is called quantum annealing.
-This type of quanutum computers are only capable of solving problems that can be encoded as Ising hamiltonians.</li>
+This type of quantum computers are only capable of solving problems that can be encoded as Ising Hamiltonians.</li>
-<li>While this is a limitation, it is compnesated by the fact that annealers have more than 5,000 qubits available, meaning that the size of the problems that can be solved is much larger when compared to gate based computers.
+<li>While this is a limitation, it is compensated by the fact that annealers have more than 5,000 qubits available, meaning that the size of the problems that can be solved is much larger when compared to gate based computers.
 <p align="center">
 <img width="450" height="150" class="center" src="./images/annealing.jpg" />
 </p>
  </li>
 </ul>
-<li>One of the most promising quantum annealing applications is portfolio optimisation</li>
+<li>One of the most promising quantum annealing applications is portfolio optimisation.</li>

 ### Machine learning